AliceO2Group/Monitoring/doc/system-implementation.md

 Spark will run together with Apache Mesos in order to provide High Availability which resubmits failed jobs.

 #### 3.3.1 Streaming Aggregator
 The job receives Flume events from the Spark Sink and computes the aggregated value.
-Since the Pull-approach has been selected, the Spark Sink is an Avro Flume that sends Avro events.
-The job splits the event stream in batches of data depending on the time window and on each single batch map-reduce functions could be used.
-Spark provides a large set of functions and for this use-case the `reduceByKeyAndWindow` function has been selected: merges key-value data having the same key and within the same time window using an user defined function.
-Depending on how the key field is created from the Avro event, different aggregation level could be obtained.
-E.g. excluding the host tag in the key field, an average value representative of all hosts is returned.

-The streaming job:
-- extracts the key-value pair from the received Avro event
-- evaluates the average value from data having the same key and within the same time window
-- sends the aggregated value back to Flume backend (UDP/JSON or Avro event)
+Since the Pull-approach was selected, Avro serialisation is used.
+The job splits the event stream into time window long batches having the name key name, then a custom defined function is applied every slide interval.
+Notice that slide interval can be smaller than time window.
+For this purpose the `reduceByKeyAndWindow` function is used.
+Depending on the key field different custom function can be applied (as defined in Section 2): drop a tag, average value over all hosts, etc.

 The information how build and configure Spark Streaming Aggregator are provided in the [GitHub README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/spark-streaming-aggregator).